nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User chooses a tag
+4. AddressBook asks user whether to show the persons of the tag or rename the tag
+5. User requests to rename the tag
+6. User enters new name of the tag
+7. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given command is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+6a.
+The given tag name is invalid

+> 6a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 6

 ## Appendix C : Non Functional Requirements